 It is common to have reservations about judgement from family and friends on receipt of your second-hand gifts.
 The fear of appearing ‘stingy’ is a big hurdle for second-hand gifts, which is why they are rarely a cultural norm.
 However, you can play an important role in mainstreaming this concept.
 It is important to have conversations with friends and family to discuss how they feel about second-hand gifts, and what type of items they may be comfortable receiving as second-hand.
 This sets expectations and will make sure that Christmas day is full of delightful surprises and not rude shocks.
 You never know, other people you buy for may want to do the same – they just didn’t want to be the first to raise the issue.

 Buying second-hand is particularly easy for kids.
 Young kids don’t care that their new toy is not in a box or plastic pack.
 They are just excited to have something new to play with.
 And let’s be honest, they don’t have to fight their way through the packaging to start playing!
 My kids have had hours of fun playing with their second-hand presents without complaint (except if they need to share!).
 I am honest with them and they understand their gifts are pre-loved.
 I talk about how this helps to look after our planet, our trees and our animals and my kids are happy to be a part of this.
 So in essence this doubles as a teaching moment to impart sustainability knowledge to your children.
-I heard a rumour from Santa’s little helper that there’s a basketball ring, totem tennis and a Hot Wheels track from Gumtree in the sleigh on its way to our house this year.
+I heard a rumour from Santa’s little helper that there’s a trampoline, skateboards, board games and books from Gumtree and Facebook Marketplace in the sleigh on its way to our house this year.
 The kids are going to love them!

 So, what are you waiting for?
 Log-on to Gumtree, Facebook Market Place, your local ‘Buy Nothing’ Facebook Group or visit your local second-hand store and start searching for the perfect gift.
 There is an abundance of amazing quality items available.
 You may even find some still in the original packaging as it was unwanted by the original owner!